Four ways Australian private debt can benefit your investment portfolio

 Let’s take a look at four key benefits of investing in a well-managed portfolio of corporate loans – reliable income, capital stability, diversification, and protection against inflation.

 Private debt can provide regular income, even during extraordinary times such as the pandemic that we are living through.
 Interest and fee payments are received from borrowers at specified intervals under the binding terms of their debt contract.
 A floating base rate, with additional credit margin, ensures total interest income rises in line with upward movements in market interest rates when interest rates rise as a means of combating inflating pressure.

 This contrasts with dividends that are paid to equity holders at a company’s discretion.
 Even when equity markets were at their most turbulent in early 2020, and many companies were suspending or reducing dividends, well managed private debt funds continued to deliver consistent monthly income for investors.

-The asset class can provide attractive risk-adjusted returns even in a low interest rate environment.
-More conservative funds can deliver a return around 3% to 4%, an attractive alternative to low yielding corporate bonds, hybrids, government bonds or even cash deposits.
+The asset class can provide attractive risk-adjusted returns in all market condition.
+More conservative funds can deliver a return around 5% to 6%, an attractive alternative to low yielding corporate bonds, hybrids, government bonds or even cash deposits.
 A higher yield fund can deliver a cash distribution around 6% to 8%, a favourable alternative to investing in equities for income.